skijit/notes/music/misc-production/gain-staging.md

     - Dynamic Range
         - Floating point is going to be better here

-- Each time we stor a number in floating point, we're adding noise to the signal since there has to be a certain amount of rounding
-    - Rounding error is a max of 1/2 the gap size

 Now let's turn our attention to performance; what can a 32-bit floating point system do that a 16-bit fixed point can't?
 The answer to this question is signal-to-noise ratio.
 Suppose we store a number in a 32 bit floating point format.
 As previously mentioned, the gap between this number and its adjacent neighbor is about one ten-millionth of the value of the number.
 To store the number, it must be round up or down by a maximum of one-half the gap size.
 In other words, each time we store a number in floating point notation, we add noise to the signal.